martintsanchez/assignment2-sanchez/AboutMe.md

 ## Recomendations

-Here are some sport or activities that I think people should try, which are really good for our heath.
+There are many sports or activities that people should try, they all have different costs, but they are really good and needed for our heath.

 |Sport   |     Where can be played?     |  Cost |
 |:----------:|:-------------:|:------:|